In the beginning - a UFO over Ohio

 Most of the drive was through thick wooded areas but occasionally we’d round a curve, crest a hill and the scenery would open up and I’d see the Ohio River Valley lit by a full moon.
 The lights of small towns and cities flickered below and the glow of the moon momentarily reflecting off the rivers and streams looked like the golden branches of an enormous tree.

 The radio was playing in the background at a low volume.
 My sister waited patiently for a Beatle tune or one by her other favorite rock group, Herman’s Hermits.
-She was a boy-crazy pre-teen and fireflies, tall-tales of fast elves were of no interest to her.
+She was a boy-crazy pre-teen.
+Fireflies and tall-tales of fast elves were of no interest to her.

 ---------------------------------------------------------------------------------------------------------------